-Name Column Properties Description Integer Required.
+Name Column Properties Description Code Integer Key Column Required.
 Defines a numeric code for each record.
-Each code Key Column must be a unique positive integer.
-When users select items from a picklist, items are returned and stored using this numeric code. Д String (50) Required.
+Each code must be a unique positive integer. , When users select items from a picklist, items are returned and stored using this numeric code.
+Value String (50) Required.
 Defines a text value for each record.
-Each text value Alternate Key must be unique.
+Each text Alternate Key value must be unique.
 Column Users select items from the picklist using these values.
 Description String (1023) Optional.
 Defines a description or explanatory text for each record.
 When users select items from a picklist, you can optionally display this text to help users choose the correct values.